ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 * Line 5: `String.sub` is applied, if the previous step didn't failed, otherwise the error is forwarded
 * Line 6: if nothing was found earlier, and if isn't empty, `fqdn` is returned as a fallback

-### Options and Return Early
+When used to handle errors with catch statements, it requires some time to get used the latter style.
+The key idea is avoiding or defering from directly looking into option values, instead pass them along using _ad-hoc_ pipes (such as `map` and `bind`).
+Erik Meijer calls that following the happy path.
+Visually, it also looks like to the “early return“ pattern often found in C.

-One of the limitation of the option type is it doesn't record the reason which prevented having a value. `None` is silent, it doesn't say anything about what went wrong.
+One of the limitation of the option type is it doesn't record the reason which prevented from having a value. `None` is silent, it doesn't say anything about what went wrong.
 For this reason, function returning option values should document the circumstances under which it may return `None`.
 Such a documentation is likely to ressemble to the one required for exceptions using `@raise`.
 The `Result` type is intended to fill this gap: manage error in data, like option values but also provide information on errors, like exceptions.
 It is the topic of the next section.

 ## `Result` Type

-The `Result` module of the standard library contains the following type:
+The `Result` module of the standard library defines the following type:

 ```ocaml
 type ('a, 'b) result =